maheth/CompleteFreecodecampProjects/README.md

 * To view the Technical Documentation Page [click here](https://maheth.github.io/CompleteFreecodecampProjects/ProductDocumentation/index.html)

-* Working on the portfolio page
+* Working on the portfolio page - page in development